Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB

 The parameters listed in Table~\ref{stellarparameters} confirm the results of the spectral classification in the sense that the two components are very similar, to the point that all results are within half a sigma of either uncertainty.
 The \Teff\ uncertainties are relatively large because for very early spectral subtypes the \ion{He}{i} lines used in our procedure become very weak \citep{Walbetal02b}.
 In order to improve them a future analysis should use nitrogen lines instead.

-The most important result is the extremely high evolutionary masses derived for both components of 70$\pm$10~\Msun\ and 76$\pm$11~\Msun, respectively.
+The most important result is the extremely high evolutionary masses derived for both components of 70$\pm$10~\Msun\ and 76$\pm$11~\Msun, respectively\footnote{The derived evolutionary mass for Ab is higher than for Aa but the error bars are large enough for the mass ratio to be compatible with the more precise one derived in Table~\ref{orbitalparameters}.}.
 They are the highest masses ever derived for any Galactic O star (excluding ``early-slash'' stars, see below).
 The closest contenders are Cyg~OB2-9~A \citep{Nazeetal10}, Cyg~OB2-B17~A \citep{Stroetal10}, HD~\num{93129}~Aa (\citealt{Maizetal17a}, an improved measurement will be the subject of an incoming \MTW\ paper), and WR~21a~B \citep{Barbetal22}, all of them with values 10-20~\Msun\ lower than the ones for GLS~\num{11448} (in different degrees of certainty).
 Stars more massive than GLS~\num{11448}~Aa,Ab are expected to be born with winds strong enough to appear of type WNh even in the ZAMS, with WR20a being a twin system of such stars with masses of 83$\pm$5~\Msun\ and 82$\pm$5~\Msun, respectively \citep{Bonaetal04}.